Gösta Knutsson

 Knutsson has said that the tailless cat Pelle was based on a real cat he had himself known for a summer in his childhood, but also that the cat was his own alter ego.
 Maja Gräddnos is supposedly based on his own wife Erna (1926–2023).
 Måns is generically evil with elements fetched from Hitler and Mussolini.
 The other cats were all caricatures of people among Knutsson's own circle of friends and acquaintances in Uppsala.

 Pelle Svanslös made his public debut in a story told by Knutsson on radio in 1937, with the first book appearing in 1939.
 The Pelle Svanslös books have been reprinted in Swedish many times and have also been translated to Finnish, Danish, Norwegian, German, Latvian, Ukrainian, Polish and English.

-As a nationally well-known and liked character, Pelle Svanslös has been used by the municipality of Uppsala for marketing purposes.
-There is a "Pelle Svanslös House" for children in Uppsala, and during summer the tourist office arranges daily Pelle Svanslös-related walks for children (and nostalgic adults).
+As a nationally well-known character, Pelle Svanslös has been used by the municipality of Uppsala for marketing purposes.
+There is a "Pelle Svanslös House" for children in Uppsala, and during summer the tourist office arranges daily Pelle Svanslös-related walks for children (and sometimes nostalgic adults).